2026 Big Ten Women's Basketball Tournament: Updated bracket, results, schedule, TV

 “All 14 games of this year’s tournament will be broadcast live to a national audience, starting with the opening round being streamed on Peacock,” the release read.
 “The Big Ten Network (and the FOX Sports app) will broadcast the second round through semifinal games from Thursday to Saturday.
 The championship game on Sunday, March 8, will tip off at 2:15 p.m.
 ET on CBS, the third time the network has carried the title game.”

 It’s another loaded slate at Gainbridge Fieldhouse in Indianapolis.
-The championship gamae is set for March 8th, so let’s dive into the latest bracket!
+The championship game is set for March 8th, so let’s dive into the latest bracket!

 All times Eastern